galih-bagus/template-selenium/README.md

 # Selenium Template using JavaScript

 This project provides a basic template for using Selenium WebDriver with JavaScript.
-It demonstrates the fundamental setup required for automating web browsers and performing UI tests with Selenium.
+It demonstrates the fundamental setup required for automating web browsers and performing UI tests with Selenium and POM(Page Object Model).

 ## Prerequisites